Open-Attestation/adr/decentralised_rendering.md

 ## Connection
 `Penpal` is responsible for establishing the connection between the document viewer and the document renderer.
 The message sent by penpal to establish the connection is out-of-scope of this document.
 However to establish the connection correctly, few things must be mentionned:
 - The document viewer and the document renderer must both provide one method only, called `dispatch`.
 This method is the only used for the communication of any `Actions` (see below for a description of the different actions)
-- The document viewer may have to support multiplt version of penpal.
+- The document viewer **may have** to support multiple version of penpal.
 Indeed, there were a breaking change between penpal v4 and penpal v5, making [the version incompatible](https://github.com/Aaronius/penpal/issues/52).
 You can also decide to support a specific version of penpal.
 It's up to the implementer to decide.
 - The document renderer just need to conform to the version used by the document viewer.
 We advise to use penpal >= 5.

 ## Communication